WSU College of Nursing Simulation Lab

 • For more detailed information, and study suggestions, please refer to our TEAS page for details.

 • Work and/or volunteer experience within the last 3 years is recommended, but not required.
-Up to 500 total hours will be considered in your application, but there is no minimum hour amount to apply.
+While there is no minimum experience requirement, it does help your application.
+Up to 500 total hours will be considered in your application.

 • Health care related hours will be weighed more heavily than non-health care related hours.